pjpkvarma/pjpkvarma/README.md

 ### 👨‍🎓 About Me
 - 🎓 **Master’s Student** in Robotics at **University at Buffalo** (GPA: 4.0/4.0)
-- ✈️ Passionate about autonomous mobile robots and multi-robot coordination.
+- ✈️ Passionate about autonomous mobile robots.
 - 🔍 **Research Interests**: Autonomous Robots, Perception, Navigation and Path Planning, SLAM, and Sensor Fusion
-- 📚 Constantly exploring cutting-edge robotics and AI technologies
+- 📚 Enthusiastic about conducting research to advance robotics and AI technologies.

 ---